-Employers shall devise procedures or guidelines for the following concerns, in accordance with existing laws and regulations:
+Employers shall devise procedures or guidelines for the following in accordance with existing laws and regulations:

 - a.
-Obstructions (e.g., passageways, aisles, ingress and egress); - b.
-Domestic and process waste management (e.g., generation, collection, segregation, storage and disposal); - c.
+Obstructions (i.e., passageways, aisles, ingress and egress); - b.
+Domestic and process waste management (i.e., generation, collection, segregation, storage and disposal); - c.
 Storage and stacking of materials, tools and equipment; - d.
-Signage (directional/instructional): - e.
+Signage (directional/instructional); - e.
 Barricades and zoning; - f.
 Building and ground maintenance of offices and field facilities; - g.
 Pest and rodent control; and - h.
 Control for stray animals.